Join Williamson College on Saturday, April 27, 2019 and Learn to Understand the Bible Through a Middle Eastern Lens!

 with Dave Dillon.

-Dave is a corporate facilities software training expert, and has also served as a Minister of Christian Education and Youth Pastor.
-As an adjunct professor of theology and ministry at Williamson College for 18 years, Dave is also a member of the Executive Faculty.
-His joy is to watch how God changes the lives of students as he leads them into a deeper knowledge of Scripture
+Dave uses his corporate training expertise to serve as Williamson College's Chair of Ministry Leadership degree.
+He has been with the college for 18 years, sharing his vast knowledge of Bible and theology.
+He has also served as a Minister of Christian Education and Youth Pastor.
+His joy is to watch how God changes the lives of students as he leads them into a deeper knowledge of Scripture.

 Session III: Context of the Bible through Archeology and Geography